hdrab127/modskurt/README.md

 ## How to use the `modskurt` package

-Statistical modelling is more than computing algorithms, see [Getting started](./articles/getting-started.html) for a recommended workflow that takes species-environment data through a Bayesian workflow for incorporating ecological knowledge and instilling trust in results.
+Statistical modelling often requires more than just computing algorithms, see [Getting started](./articles/getting-started.html) for a recommended workflow that takes species-environment data through a Bayesian workflow to incorporate ecological knowledge and instil trust in results.

 ## Roadmap and contribution

 The current development version of this `modskurt` package is very much in its infancy.
 Planned additions in a vague order of priority are:

-[] More vignettes and examples
+- [ ] &nbsp; More vignettes and examples
-[] Model comparison (e.g. between nb and zinbl)
+- [ ] &nbsp; Model comparison (e.g. between nb and zinbl)
-[] Continuous abundance (like biomass)
+- [ ] &nbsp; Continuous abundance (like biomass)
-[] Binary package for Cran or drat
+- [ ] &nbsp; Binary package for Cran or drat
-[] Random effects
+- [ ] &nbsp; Random effects
-[] Temporal effects
+- [ ] &nbsp; Temporal effects
-[] Multiple gradients (2d modskurts)
+- [ ] &nbsp; Multiple gradients (2d modskurts)
-[] Multiple species
+- [ ] &nbsp; Multiple species
-[] ...
+- [ ] &nbsp; ...